Faith Goldy: Early life and education

 Goldy was born on June 8, 1989 and attended Havergal College, a private K–12 all-girls school in Toronto.
 She attended Trinity College at the University of Toronto, where she graduated with a double major in politics and history, with minors in philosophy, political science and government.
 She also began a Master of Public Policy degree at the University of Toronto School of Public Policy and Governance.

 In 2012, she received the Gordon Cressy Student Leadership Award from the University of Toronto Alumni Association.

 When Goldy was in elementary school, she moved into a duplex with her younger sister and mother.
 Goldy described her father as abusive in a 2007 radio interview.

-Her classmates from Havergal College told New York magazines The Cut that Goldy was a rebellious teenager with left-wing political opinions.
+Her classmates from Havergal College told The Cut that Goldy was a rebellious teenager with left-wing political opinions.
 As a student she marched in support of legalizing marijuana, wrote and performed in a docudrama on the rights of sex workers, and presented a science project about different forms of birth control.
 In her senior year in 2007, Goldy performed in a school theatre production of The Laramie Project.

 Goldy also volunteered for a domestic violence support group called the Women Abuse Council.

 Goldy was a director on the board of the Metropolitan Andrey Sheptytsky Institute Foundation from October 7, 2015, until her resignation on May 30, 2017.